 Once in the cycle of most eating disorders, the person becomes increasingly food- and weight-oriented.
 They find themselves thinking about eating or not eating many times per day.
 They may plan exactly how to avoid eating or what to eat next.
 Rules and restrictions take over their lives, leaving little room for anything else.

 Almost all of us who have eating disorders began with a diet.
 Whether we remain in the restrictive phase (anorexia), or cycle between restrict-binge (binge eating disorder) or restrict-binge-purge (bulimia), restriction is a core behavior.

 While this is happening, the body responds by slowing down the metabolism to meet the unstable access to food.
 The body does not like weight loss or unstable food supplies, so it triggers a famine response in which the body becomes extremely efficient with every nutrient and calorie it receives.
 This is why most efforts to lose weight result in regain, often with some extra pounds to protect against the next famine.

 Why is my child gaining weight?

-This is very bad news for those of us who have eating disorders.
-Since most of us engaged in restriction, we have seriously messed with our physiology.
-If your child is gaining weight during recovery from an eating disorder, it is because weight gain is a natural and physiological natural response to restriction.
-Your child’s weight during recovery may fluctuate wildly as the body recovers and the brain learns to accept the body’s natural weight.
+If your child is gaining weight during recovery from an eating disorder, it is because weight gain is a natural and physiological natural response to the restriction they endured.
+Your child’s weight during recovery may fluctuate wildly as the body recovers a new state of homeostasis.

 How much weight will my child gain during recovery?